 (g) environmental criteria.

-(5) Western Power must provide a copy of the network planning criteria (as amended) to any user or applicant who requests a copy of it.
+(5) A corporation must provide a copy of the network planning criteria (as amended) to any user or applicant who requests a copy of it.

-(6) Without limiting Western Power’s obligations under the Act, any proposal to augment the electricity distribution network must be consistent with the network planning criteria to the extent that Western Power reasonably believes the network planning criteria are applicable in the circumstances.
+(6) Without limiting a corporation’s obligations under the Act, any proposal to augment its electricity distribution network must be consistent with the network planning criteria to the extent that the corporation reasonably believes the network planning criteria are applicable in the circumstances.

-[Regulation 29 amended in Gazette 31 Dec 1998 p.7402.]
+[Regulation 29 amended in Gazette 31 Dec 1998 p.7402; 31 Mar 2006 p.
+1312-13.]

 29A.
 Distribution Technical Code, network planning criteria and distribution price schedule may form one or more documents